 Last week I revealed our major basement makeover complete with family room and craft space.
-I wanted to spend more time giving you a tour of the craft and storage area because there are so many aspects to this transformation that make it extra special.
+I wanted to spend more time giving you a tour of the craft and storage area because there are so many affordable aspects to this transformation that make it extra special.

 We made our store-bought laundry cabinets and our bookshelf look more high end by painting them the same color as the walls and adding trim to add depth.
 You can read all about that here!
 I also wanted to give the INSIDES of these pieces a makeover too so they would be much more functional for us.